 Have you made energy balls before or are you new to them?
 If you have tried them what is your favourite recipe?

-Here’s how to make fig and apple raw energy balls:
+How to make fig and apple raw energy balls

-- Place all the ingredients into a food processor and pulse until well combined and the mixture comes together.
+- Place all the ingredients, including the apple, into a food processor and pulse until well combined and the mixture comes together.
 You may need to stop and scrape the sides down once or twice.

 - When the mixture has come together lightly oil the palms of your hands and roll into balls.

 - Place in the fridge for 30 minutes to allow them to firm up before eating.